 - store-ready overlap fields for a future Vibe411 Coming Soon draft

 The AI should still answer strictly from the code, manifests, SDKs, and real app behavior.
 It should not guess data-safety or content-rating answers, and it should not invent icons, screenshots, feature graphics, or other image-asset URLs for this prep JSON.
+Have it return the completed JSON as a real file, then verify every answer yourself.

 What Vibe411 now gives you for Google Play prep